-In order to save the idea of man’s responsibility and at the same time absolve God from the charge of being responsible for sin and evil, one must hold out for at least a little bit of freedom.
-But this makes it seem as though God, if he is to have any effect on man at all, must somehow go to work through or respect this little bit of freedom.
-“Grace” appears as a certain mysterious something which is suppose somehow to augment the pitiful remnant of free will left in man.
-The acts of God must then be presented to man as an “option,” a “choice” which appears “logical” to what little sense of “moral responsibility” man has left in him.
-But for the most part this is a rather dreary and hopeless battle because man remains basically committed in other directions — dragged and weighed down by the “lusts of the flesh” as it is put and thus he must remain in tutelage to church authority and discipline.
+In order to save the idea of human responsibility and at the same time absolve God from the charge of being responsible for sin and evil, one must hold out for at least a little bit of freedom.
+But this makes it seem as though God, if he is to have any effect on an individual at all, must somehow go to work through or respect this little bit of freedom.
+“Grace” appears as a certain mysterious something which is supposed somehow to augment the pitiful remnant of free will left in a person.
+The acts of God must then be presented to people as an “option,” a “choice” which appears “logical” to what little sense of “moral responsibility” left in a person.
+But for the most part this is a rather dreary and hopeless battle because we remains basically committed in other directions — dragged and weighed down by the “lusts of the flesh” as it is put — and thus we must remain in tutelage to church authority and discipline.

-And the worst of it is that this position by its very nature seems designed willy-nilly to protect man from any greater invasions of divine action and power.
+And the worst of it is that this position by its very nature seems designed willy-nilly to protect humanity from any greater invasions of divine action and power.
 One cannot, from this point of view, “understand” such things as divine foreknowledge, election, and predestination.
 One cannot “understand” salvation by “grace alone.”
 Such things are virtually a complete riddle, and one can only take refuge behind a kind of agnosticism or perhaps even skepticism and the idea that the scriptures are “unclear” — or at best leave the matter for scholars to argue about behind closed doors.

-So, from a position like Erasmus’ the situation is appears to be fundamentally hopeless.
+So, from a position like Erasmus’ the situation appears to be fundamentally hopeless.
 There appears to be no way to reconcile “the ways of God to men.”
 Starting from the premise of a little bit of freedom as an irreducible minimum there is no way to cope with “logic” of the idea of God.
 There is no way to cope with his absolute sovereignty, no way to cope with his initiative in grace, his election, his choice, his predestination.
 It seems impossible that this “riddle” should ever be “solved.”
-Man is left where he began with his little bit of freedom to defend himself as best he can in his despair against the threat of God.
+We are left where we began with our little bit of freedom to defend ourselves as best we can in our despair against the threat of God.
 And so it has been and continues to be, for the most part, with us.
 We have thought it impossible that such problems could ever be “solved.”
 But that means, in effect that we have thought it impossible that God could ever really get through to us in such a way as to lay to rest all our fears and objections and claim our affections.
-And so we remain barricaded behind our defenses.
+Thus, we remain barricaded behind our defenses.
 Luther himself well knew this situation.
 Erasmus chided him for thinking that he, Luther, could be so presumptuous as to “solve” this problem in any better fashion when the bulk of the entire tradition stood against him.
 In a telling passage Luther replies: